jackmaden/philosophybreak/src/pages/articles/kierkegaard-on-finding-the-meaning-of-life/index.md

 ## Learn more about Kierkegaard and existentialism

-<span class="big-letter">I</span>f you’re interested in learning more, you might like our quick article on [Kierkegaard’s critique of busyness](/articles/kierkegaard-on-why-busy-people-are-ridiculous/), our reading list on [existentialism’s best books](/reading-lists/existentialism/) — and to dive deeper into existentialist responses to nihilism, consider signing up for our new guide, [How to Live a Good Life](/how-to-live-a-good-life/) (according to 7 of the world’s wisest philosophies — including existentialism, Buddhism, and Stoicism).
+<span class="big-letter">I</span>f you’re interested in learning more, you might like our quick article on [Kierkegaard’s critique of busyness](/articles/kierkegaard-on-why-busy-people-are-ridiculous/), as well as our reading lists on [Kierkegaard’s best books](/reading-lists/soren-kierkegaard-best-books/) and [existentialism’s best books](/reading-lists/existentialism/).

+If you’d like to dive deeper into existentialist (and other philosophical) responses to nihilism, consider signing up for our new guide, [How to Live a Good Life](/how-to-live-a-good-life/), which compares the wisdom of 7 rival philosophies for life — including existentialism, Buddhism, and Stoicism.

 <!--how to live a good life-->
 <div class="course-promo darkradial-background subscribe text-center">